biomejs/biome/crates/rome_analyze/CONTRIBUTING.md

 documentation page for the rule on the website.
-Importantly, the tool used to generate those pages also runs tests on the code blocks included in the documentation written in languages supported by the _Rome_ toolchain (JavaScript, JSX, TypeScript, ...) similar to how `rustdoc` generates tests from code blocks written in Rust.
+Importantly, the tool used to generate those pages also runs tests on the code blocks included in the documentation written in languages supported by the _Biome_ toolchain (JavaScript, JSX, TypeScript, ...) similar to how `rustdoc` generates tests from code blocks written in Rust.
 Because code blocks in Rust doc-comments are assumed to be written in Rust by default the language of the test must be explicitly specified, for instance: